dawidl022/gitlab-contribution-sync/README.md

 gitlab-contribution-sync "dawidl022" "$HOME/Development/my-gitlab-contributions" "git@github.com:dawidl022/my-gitlab-contributions.git"
 ```

-To re-sync your changes, simply re-run the command with the same arguments.
-You
+To re-sync your contributions, simply re-run the command with the same
-can also set up a cron job to periodically run the tool.
+arguments.
+You can also set up a cron job to periodically run the tool.

 ## How it works